DanielY1783/te_ml/results/README.md

 **2018_07_17_tsne_kmers**
 TSNE scatterplots from top 50 principal components on shuffled parts of human genome, hervs, enhancers, and intersection of hervs and enhancers.

+**2018_07_18_rf_enhancers_hervs_shuffled**
+Results from random forest on shuffled parts of human genome, hervs, enhancers, and intersection herv-enhancer intersection.

 # Individual Files
 **summary.docx**